ray-project/kuberay/docs/guidance/ingress.md

 eksctl get cluster ${YOUR_EKS_CLUSTER} # Check subnets on the EKS cluster

 # Step4: Create an ALB ingress.
-When an ingress with proper annotations creates,
+When an ingress with proper annotations is created,
 #        AWS Load Balancer controller will reconcile a ALB (not in AWS EKS cluster).
 kubectl apply -f ray-operator/config/samples/alb-ingress.yaml